Expertime/exp-travel-agent-ai/README.md

 Most of the resources deployed in this template leverage Private Endpoints and Entra ID authentication for enhanced security.
 Make sure to use the corresponding parameters to use these features.

-There are two exceptions to this pattern in this repository:
+There is currently one exception to this pattern in this repository:

 - Bot Service does not support Entra ID authentication for the Direct Line / Web channel.
-- The Bot Framework SDK for Python does not support Entra ID authentication for the Cosmos DB connector.

-For this reason, both services utilize API Keys, properly stored in the Key Vault deployed with the quickstart.
+For this reason, this service will use a secret, properly stored in the Key Vault deployed with the quickstart.

 ## Resources